28bc23/GAN-anime/README.md

 > [!IMPORTANT]
 > Currently, the gan.py script is under development and is not functional.
-Therefore, run the given model script directly.
+Therefore, run the given model script directly using for example ``python3 GANs/ProGAN.py``.
 > All models are in ``GANs`` directory.

 ### 1. Generating Images (Inference)